Goodman-lab/VRAI-selectivity/README.md

 ===============================================================

 CONTENTS
-1) Preparing for the calculation
+1) Requirements and Setup
-2) Documentations
+2) Programme Documentations
 3) Examples

 ===============================================================

-## 1. Preparing for the calculation
+## 1. Requirements and Setup

 ### Inputs
 The input to VRAI-multi is the path to the folder that contains the required files for the VRAI selectivity analyses.
 For the script to correctly identify and process the files, the following file naming formats must be adopted: